 I have 20 years experience as a registered psychologist in the mental health field.
 I have extensive training in Initiatic Art Therapy (including somatic psychotherapy principles) and Cognitive Behaviour Therapy.
 I am also a certified life coach.

 I have a special interest in working with complex trauma and grief, and supporting recovery from adverse childhood experiences.
-I worked in the eating disorders field for a number of years and have also supported people run psychoeducational groups for people with depression and anxiety, and carers of people with eating disorders and early psychosis.
+I worked in the eating disorders field for a number of years and have also run psychoeducational groups for people with depression and anxiety, and carers of people with eating disorders and early psychosis.

 For many years I trained and mentored counsellors, life coaches and case managers in tertiary settings, such as Griffith University and the Australian College of Applied Psychology.
 In these roles I provided education, assessment, support and guidance to students training to work with clients in these areas.